risteskasimona/risteskasimona.github.io/_pages/research.md

   <details class="research-details">
     <summary>Show abstract</summary>
     <p>
-      Understanding the determinants of overcrowding behaviour is challenging because investor beliefs and preferences are difficult to measure.
-We address this challenge by studying institutional investor behaviour in the leveraged loan market.
-Our results show that overcrowding is driven by incorrect beliefs about peers’ actions rather than by unobservable asset characteristics or positive spillovers across investors.
-Using a structural model of entry together with exclusion restrictions and instrumental variables, we test the accuracy of investors’ beliefs regarding their peers’ investment decisions.
-We reject the hypothesis of unbiased beliefs and recover investors’ out-of-equilibrium beliefs, providing new evidence on the determinants of investment choices and the role of overcrowding in asset price dynamics.
+      Understanding the determinants of overcrowding behaviour is challenging due to the difficulty in measuring investor beliefs and preferences.
+This paper addresses this challenge by exploring the dynamics of investor behaviour within the leveraged loan market.
+Our major findings reveal that overcrowding among institutional investors in this market is driven by incorrect beliefs about their peers’ actions rather than unobservable asset characteristics or positive spillovers across investors.
+Using a structural model of entry, along with exclusion restrictions and instrumental variables, we assess the accuracy of investor beliefs regarding their peers’ investment decisions.
+Our findings refute the hypothesis of unbiased beliefs, indicating that overcrowding is driven by investors’ incorrect assumptions about peer behaviour.
+Additionally, we recover the out-of-equilibrium beliefs of investors, providing insights into the determinants of their investment choices.
+These insights have significant implications for understanding market dynamics and quantifying the effect of overcrowding on asset prices.
     </p>
   </details>
 </div>